 The Company is party to the U.S. credit agreement, as well as certain credit lines with various banks.
-For a more complete description of the U.S. credit agreement, as well as the Company's other debt obligations, reference is made to Note 5 of Notes to Consolidated Financial Statements in Item 8, "Consolidated Financial Statements and Supplementary Data."
-The Company had no outstanding borrowings under the U.S. credit agreement as of May 31, 2023.
-On February 28, 2023, the Company entered into the First and Second Amendments to the U.S. credit agreement which adjusted the credit spread adjustment for SOFR (the secured overnight financing rate as administered by the Federal Reserve Bank of New York) to 0.10% and transitioned the reference rate from LIBOR (the London interbank offered rate) to SOFR.
-Reference is made to Note 1 and Note 5 of Notes to Consolidated Financial Statements in Item 8, "Consolidated Financial Statements and Supplementary Data for further details.
+For a more complete description of the U.S. credit agreement, as well as the Company's other debt obligations, reference is made to Note 5, "Debt," of Notes to Consolidated Financial Statements in Item 8, "Consolidated Financial Statements and Supplementary Data."
+The Company had no outstanding borrowings under the U.S. credit agreement as of May 31, 2024.
+Subsequent to May 31, 2024, the Company borrowed \$200.0 million under the U.S. credit agreement primarily to fund the 9 Story Acquisition.
+The interest rate is floating and is based on the 1-month Term SOFR, plus the applicable margin per the agreement.
+Interest expense related to these borrowings is expected to be approximately \$13 to \$14 million in fiscal 2025.
+Reference is made to Note 1, Note 5 and Note 22 of Notes to Consolidated Financial Statements in Item 8, "Consolidated Financial Statements and Supplementary Data" for further details.